WICG/scroll-to-text-fragment/README.md

 ### Privacy

-While the feature itself does not expose privacy related information, the targetText value may contain sensitive information that the page could read from the URL fragment.
-However, this information is either already on the page, or was at least expected to be, so it likely wouldn't be a privacy concern for the page to have access to this information.
+While the feature itself does not expose privacy related information, the targetText value may contain sensitive information.
+This is why the _fragment directive_ is designed so the user agent processes and then removes the _fragment directive_, so that the site does not have access to this information.

-To improve web compatibility of Scroll To Text, we have been exploring the idea of having a delimiter such as ## to indicate the start of the targetText directive in the URL fragment, and then hiding the delimiter and targetText from the page.
-In addition to compatibility improvements for sites that use the fragment for their own purposes (see issue #15), this would also have the benefit of not exposing the targetText to the target page in case there are privacy concerns.

 ### Relation to existing support for navigating to a fragment